9th October, 2019

 Behind the scenes at the Hotel Juan de la Cosa

 When it comes to traditional Spanish hospitality, delicious food, and breathtaking settings, look no further than the Hotel Juan de la Cosa in Santoña.
-As one of our Signature Collection hotels, we’re sure that our guests will quickly feel right at home at this family-run hotel, all thanks to the wonderful team that works there.
+We’re sure that our guests will quickly feel right at home at this family-run hotel, all thanks to the wonderful team that works there.

 Owned and managed by the Santillana-Astuy family, the Hotel Juan de la Cosa is the perfect base from which to explore the magical local area.
 We went behind the scenes at the hotel and interviewed Margot, who owns and manages the hotel, and our Saga Host, Belén, who works closely with her.